 Students who are being monitored based on an approved academic plan

 Students who are approaching the Maximum Time Frame Standard

 Once grades are posted and SAP Standards can be monitored, the hold will be released for those deemed eligible.
 The hold will not be released for those deemed ineligible until such time as an appeal is approved.

 Due to the timing of grade submission for Spring and Summer terms, this will mean a delay in the release of funds past the beginning of the next term.
-As a result, students in one of the 4 statuses above during a spring term who are enrolled in summer will have summer financial aid held until at least mid-June.
-Students in one of the 4 statuses above during a summer term will have fall financial aid held until at least mid-September.
+As a result, students in one of the four statuses above during a spring term who are enrolled in summer will have summer financial aid held until at least mid-June.
+Students in one of the four statuses above during a summer term will have fall financial aid held until at least mid-September.

-Students in an INELIGIBLE status may regain eligibility as follows:
+Students in an Ineligible status may regain eligibility as follows:

 Request to have Satisfactory Academic Progress Recalculated